PopaGeorgianVictor/PORTOFOLIO/README.md

  # Summary

   * can create test planning
+  * can create bug report
   * can perform manual functional and usability testing of web applications
   * can create test cases and execute them in a test management tool
   * can create bug reports for the defects found and link them with the appropriate requirement
   * can analyze efficiently functional documentation and point out the right questions to ensure that defects are found early
   * can apply test design techniques such as boundary value analisys, equivalence paritioning to derive test cases
   * gained hands-on experience by web testing applications
+  * familiar with Agile Methodology

  ## Test Planning